-This section describes the general environmental setting that may be affected by the restoration alternatives proposed in this Draft RP/EA.
-It includes information on the physical, biological, and cultural/human use environments at the watershed level, as well as more specific resources that may be affected-either beneficially or adversely-by the preferred alternatives previously described and evaluated in Section 4.
+This section describes the general environmental setting that may be affected by the restoration alternatives selected in this Final RP/EA.
+It includes information on the physical, biological, and cultural/human use environments at the watershed level, as well as more specific resources that may be affected-either beneficially or adversely-by the selected alternatives previously described and evaluated in Section 4.
 The majority of alternatives will be implemented in and around the town of Navassa.